koonox/nav-editor/README.md

 https://your_server_ip

-Default user and password:
+Default username and password:
-- user: `admin`
+- username: `admin`
 - password: `123456`

 > You must set port `80` can access in inbound rules of security rules